 The commentary provided in each section is intended to provide greater detail and explanation of the requirements, and to explain the reason for their inclusion.
 The commentary also provides information on the relationship between the requirements of the Code of Practice and the relevant legislation.
 References to the appropriate legislative provisions can be found in the footnotes.

 The Code of Practice uses the term "should" when describing its requirements.
 Where the requirement in question is already the subject of legislation, the term "must" is used.

-In addition, the Code of Practice uses the term "must" in Section 1 on corporate governance as a consequence of the requirement imposed by Oslo Børs for listed companies to issue a report in this respect in their annual reports.
+Changes to the Code of Practice since October 2010